neuroinformatics-unit/derotation/docs/source/user_guide/key_concepts.md

 > ⚠️ Note: Hooks may slow down processing significantly.
 Use them for inspection only.
 You can also inject **custom plotting hooks** at defined pipeline stages.
 See the examples page for a demonstration. *Note: hooks may significantly slow down processing.*

-See the [examples page](../examples/index.rst) for a demonstration of how to use a custom plotting hook.
+See the [plotting hooks example](../examples/use_plotting_hooks.rst) for a demonstration of how to use a custom plotting hook.

 ---